dylandotjava/dylandotjava/README.md

 ### Stuff I'm working on right now:
 - [Stereo For Discord](https://github.com/dylandotjava/stereo-for-discord)
 > This is a Discord Plugin that allows users to unlock Opus Voice's true potential in discord-
-> by allowing higher bitrates, stereo audio and an overall more pleasant experience.
+> by enabling higher bitrates, stereo audio and silky smooth voice connections that you can *fall asleep t-* 💤💤💤

 - [Server Plugins (soon to be public)](https://github.com/ServerPlugins)
-> ServerPlugins is a (soon to be) public Open-Source minecraft plugin hub,
+#### ServerPlugins is a (soon to be) public Open-Source minecraft plugin hub.
-> having ultra-light-weight versions of Essentials, A MySQL Economy and much more to come.
+#### I'm making an ultra-light-weight all-in-one style plugin for staff utility,
+#### A MySQL Economy, Placeholder handlers, Title supports, etc etc. Possibilities are pretty much endless.